IDnotify Review 2026: Is This Identity Protection Worth the Price?

 In the credit monitoring dashboard, you’ll see notifications about anything you may need to handle.
 Underneath are your credit scores from Experian, Equifax, and TransUnion.
 There are helpful facts on the sidebar where you can find answers to your questions.

-If you click the “Report Ready” button on the right side, you’ll navigate to a page where you can order your report.
-We found it costs extra though, which is upsetting considering we’d already paid for the service.
+We clicked on the “Report Ready” button on the right side, and navigated to a page where we could order our report.
+We found it costs extra though, which was frustrating given that we’d already paid for the service.

 Credit reports and credit scores